cdsittampalam/documentation/docs/Fund Administration.md

 ### Transactions & Addresses

 When you use Fund One, you will be able to view a list of transactions with the deposit and withdrawal addresses for each transaction.
 These transactions have already happened in the past and have been approved.
+The balances you see can help you decide on moving money via withdrawal and transactions.

 ![Transaction view](/doc-images/AllTransactions2.png)